CO2 Emissions Reduction

-The chart below tracks Idaho Power’s progress toward meeting this new goal.
+The chart below tracks Idaho Power’s progress since 2005 toward meeting our goals.

-The chart above only includes emissions and generation from Idaho Power-owned generation resources.
+The chart above includes emissions and generation from Idaho Power-owned generation resources only.
 If Idaho Power has sold any Renewable Energy Certificates (RECs), the renewable generation creating those RECs is not included in this CO2 emissions intensity calculation.